UBC-MDS/DSCI_524_collab-sw-dev/lectures/03_lecture-code-review-and-testing.md

 ## Where are we headed next?

 - What is code coverage, why is it important and how do we measure it?
-- Upping our debiugging skills
+- Upping our debugging skills